without Internet Explorer,

 One can easily separate "Straggler from Atlantis", for example, into three smaller tracks, and their impact would be as big as the aforementioned opus.
 In this sense The Germans share quite a bit with the pure technical thrash metal acts, with their concentration on independent riff-patterns, rather than larger-than-life musical landscapes where one can get lost easily, never to be found.
 And in this sense they also come quite close to Deathrow's "Deception Ignored", which is also another great example of "progressive thrash for the masses".

 There's no need in going into any further analysis of this great effort.
-I believe that every self-respected metal fan has had it, in a very secure place, in his/her collection for a long time.
-My intention here is not to denounce Watchtower's effort: it's actually a fairly good piece of music.
-It's by all means not as good as the debut, but it stood well on the scene back at the time, in the strong company of other good albums from the same sphere (Annihilator's "Alice in Hell"; Nasty Savage's "Penetretion Point"; Helstar's "Nosferatu").
-The purpose of this review, or rather an observation, is:
+I believe that every self-respected metal fan has had it in a very secure place in his/her collection for a long time.
+My intention here is not to denounce Watchtower's effort; it's actually a fairly good piece of music.
+It's by no means as good as the debut, but it stood well in the scene back at the time in the strong company of other good albums from the same sphere (Savage Steel's "Do or Die", Annihilator's "Alice in Hell", Nasty Savage's "Penetration Point", Helstar's "Nosferatu", Toxik's "Think This", and Realm's "Suiciety") from North America.
+The purpose of this review, or rather this observation, is: